Florida Blue Medicare Advantage Plans for 2021

 - Only thirty-five percent of recipients in Palm Beach County enrolled in MA plans.

-Number of Medicare Beneficiaries by Major Florida County
+Florida Medicare Beneficiaries by County

-The center for Medicare and Medicaid, CMS, provides information about the number of Medicare recipients by Florida county.
+The Center for Medicare and Medicaid, CMS, provides information about the number of Medicare recipients by Florida county.

 These are some 2012 enrollment figures for some other major counties in the state: